sleede/fab-manager/README.md

 This parameter concerns events, plans, user's avatars, projects and steps of projects.
 If this parameter is not specified the maximum size allowed will be 2MB.

+    ADMIN_EMAIL, ADMIN_PASSWORD

+Credentials for the first admin user created when seeding the project.

     Settings related to Open Projects

 See the [Open Projects](#open-projects) section for a detailed description of these parameters.